 Note: Tankless gas water heaters have different installation demands.
 Be sure to check your owner’s manual for your model's requirements.

 Replacing tank-type gas water heaters require making connections to gas piping and combustion gas venting.
 Unless you are very familiar with how to make gas line connections and work with vent connections, we highly recommend calling a professional plumber to do this work.
-It can be very dangerous.
+Learning how to replace a gas water heater can be very dangerous.
 Schedule an appointment with our water heater installation services team today.

 - Check the labels on the old tank for size and energy specifications before buying a new one.
 Water heaters manufactured after 2015 meet new energy code requirements.
 These tank type water heaters have more insulation in them.
 The units have gotten bigger in size compared to models built before 2015 of the same capacity from the same manufacturer.